1984 New York City Subway shooting: Incident

+Shooter

-Bernhard Hugo Goetz was born in the Kew Gardens neighborhood of New York City's Queens borough on November 7, 1947.
-His parents were German immigrants who met in the U.S. His father was Lutheran; his mother, who was Jewish, converted to Lutheranism.
+Bernhard Hugo Goetz was born on November 7, 1947, in the Kew Gardens, Queens neighborhood to German immigrants.
+His father was Lutheran and his mother was Jewish before converting to Lutheranism.
 While growing up, Goetz lived with his parents and three older siblings in Upstate New York, where his father ran a dairy farm and a bookbinding business.
-Goetz attended boarding school in Switzerland before returning to the United States to earn a bachelor's degree in electrical engineering and nuclear engineering from New York University.
-By this time, the family had relocated to Orlando, Florida; Goetz joined them and worked at his father's residential development business.
+Goetz attended boarding school in Switzerland before returning to the United States to obtain a bachelor's degree in electrical engineering and nuclear engineering from New York University.
+Goetz then moved to Orlando, Florida, where his family had relocated, and worked at his father's residential development business.
 After a divorce, Goetz moved back to New York City, where he started an electronics business out of his Greenwich Village apartment.

-Goetz reported that he had been the victim of a robbery in the Canal Street subway three years prior to the shooting.
-He said that three black teens had smashed him into a plate-glass door and threw him to the ground, injuring his chest and knee.
-Goetz struggled with one of the teens until police arrived, and the alleged attacker claimed that Goetz had, in fact, assaulted him.
-Goetz was, to his frustration, detained for six hours, while the person he accused was released in two and a half hours.
-Goetz subsequently applied for a permit to carry a concealed handgun, on the basis of routinely carrying valuable equipment and large sums of cash, but his application was denied for insufficient need.
-He bought a 5-shot .38-caliber revolver during a trip to Florida.
+According to Goetz, in early 1981, he was the victim of a robbery at the Canal Street subway station.
+Goetz reported that three black teenagers had smashed him into a plate-glass door and thrown him to the ground, injuring his chest and knee.
+Goetz was involved in a struggle with one of the teenagers until police arrived; that individual accused Goetz of assaulting him.
+To his frustration, Goetz was detained for six hours, while the person he accused was released in two and a half hours.
+Goetz subsequently applied for a permit to carry a concealed handgun, on the basis of routinely carrying valuable equipment and large sums of cash, but his application was denied on the grounds of "insufficient need".
+He bought the 5-shot .38-caliber revolver he would ultimately use in the shooting during a trip to Florida.

-Goetz had previously used racist language: Myra Freedman, Goetz's neighbor, reported overhearing Goetz having said, "The only way we're going to clean up this street is to get rid of the spics and niggers" at a community meeting 18 months before the shooting.
-Friedman's account was excluded from the criminal jury trial as hearsay, but, in a subsequent civil action, Goetz admitted to having used both epithets at a neighborhood meeting.
+Goetz was known to use racist language: his neighbor Myra Friedman reported overhearing Goetz having said, "The only way we're going to clean up this street is to get rid of the spics and niggers" at a community meeting eighteen months before the shooting.
+Friedman's account was excluded from the criminal jury trial, but in a subsequent civil action, Goetz admitted to having used both epithets at a neighborhood meeting.